International arrivals with a visa requirement. Do you need a visa to travel to Slovakia?

 - Examples of Use:

-- Studying (e.g., university degree)
+- Studying (e.g., university degree), Residency

-Legalization of your documents
+Legalization and translation of your documents

 Public documents issued abroad must be officially authenticated (apostille, consular legalization).